THE ‘TEXT-TO-SWITCH’ PROCESS

-Mobile phone providers will have to comply with OFCOMs ‘Text-To-Switch’ process from 1st July 2019.
-This means any customer can text their provider for free to switch to another provider without having to speak directly to their existing provider.
+Mobile phone providers introduced a new ‘Text-To-Switch’ process on 1st July 2019.
+This process lets a customer text their provider for free to switch to another provider without having to speak directly to their existing provider.

-This is after OFCOMs findings that 2.5 million say ‘they experienced at least one major problem when switching, while seven in ten encountered at least some difficulty’.
-Mobile providers have had 18 months to comply with and implement the new process, the deadline being the 1st of July.
+This new process was introduced after OFCOMs findings that 2.5 million said ‘they experienced at least one major problem when switching, while seven in ten encountered at least some difficulty’.

 One of the biggest issues when customers try to leave their provider is their retention teams unwelcome attempts to try and stop customers from leaving.
 This process will mean it’s quicker and easier for customers and businesses to leave their mobile phone provider, putting more power into the hands of consumers.